-Mapping of team members (users) from social auth accounts.
+Team mapping is the mapping of team members (users) from social auth accounts.
 Keys are team names (will be created if not present).
 Values are dictionaries of options for each team's membership, where each can contain the following parameters: